Deputy White House press secretary resigns amid fallout from contentious phone call with reporter

 The White House handled the incident privately to respect the off-the-record nature of the call, two senior administration officials said.
 Psaki defended the White House approach Friday, saying they initially engaged with Politico in “a private manner,” which was “what we felt was appropriate at the time.”

 As the White House scrambled on Friday to contain the fallout, former Trump staffers and allies were quick to offer chortling indignation on social media.
-“Far from being fired on the spot,” wrote former Trump staffer Kelly Sadler in the Washington Times, referring to Biden’s promise.
+“Far from being fired on the spot,” former Trump staffer Kelly Sadler wrote in the Washington Times, referring to Biden’s promise.

 Several women’s groups, too, weighed in with criticism.
-“This sort of aggressive behavior is a prime example of toxic masculinity, which has no place in any workplace, let alone the White House,” said Christian F. Nunes, president of the National Organization for Women, in a statement to The Post.
+“This sort of aggressive behavior is a prime example of toxic masculinity, which has no place in any workplace, let alone the White House,” Christian F. Nunes, president of the National Organization for Women, said in a statement to The Post.

 In a statement to The Post, Stephanie Schriock, the president of Emily’s List, a group that pushes for pro-choice women to be elected, said Ducklo’s comments “are wrong and have no place in political discourse or any work environment.”